tomchor/pymicra/docs/basics.rst

     print(pm.notation)

-The output is too long to be reprodued here, but on the left you'll see the full name of the variables (which corresponds to a notation namespace/attribute) and on the right you'll see the default notation for that variable.
+The output is too long to be reproduced here, but on the left you'll see the full name of the variables (which corresponds to a notation namespace/attribute) and on the right you'll see the default notation for that variable.